swapUniba/crowd-pulse-data-java/README.md

 * `profile-rx-fetch` to load profiles stored on a database in a reactive way (experimental)
 * `profile-persist` to save profiles in a database
 * `streamer` to make the elements flow untouched in the stream
+* `personaldata-fetch` to load personal data stored on a database
+* `personaldata-persist` to save personal data in a database

 The included packages are: